SigNoz

 Overview

-This guide walks you through instrumenting your Python-based LangChain application and streaming telemetry data to SigNoz Cloud using OpenTelemetry.
+This guide walks you through enabling observability and monitoring for your Python-based LangChain application and streaming telemetry data to SigNoz Cloud using OpenTelemetry.
 By the end of this setup, you'll be able to monitor AI-specific operations such as agent reasoning steps, tool invocations, API calls, and intermediate chain executions within LangChain, with detailed spans capturing request durations, tool inputs and outputs, model responses, and metadata throughout the agent’s decision-making process.

 Instrumenting your agent workflows with telemetry enables full observability across the reasoning and action pipeline.
 This is especially valuable when building production-grade AI applications, where insight into agent behavior, latency bottlenecks, tool call performance, and response accuracy is essential.
 With SigNoz, you can trace each user request end-to-end—from the initial prompt through every intermediate reasoning step, tool execution, and final answer—and continuously improve performance, reliability, and user experience.

-To get started, check out our example LangChain trip planner agent with OpenTelemetry-based monitoring (via OpenInference).
+To get started, check out our example LangChain trip planner agent with OpenTelemetry-based observability/monitoring (via OpenInference).
 View the full repository here.

 You can also check out our LangChain SigNoz MCP agent here.